dvoraenav/dotNet5784_8080_0359/README.md

 # dotNet5784_8080_0359
-dvora enav
+MiniProject windows
-MiniProject windows test Dvora hello ping world i am  tired now
+hello world
+have a nice day
+we succeeded the first stage of the project